Tessil/hat-trie/README.md

      * construct it.
      *
      * To avoid a heap-allocation at each iteration (when SSO doesn't occur),
-     * we can reuse the key_buffer to construct the key.
+     * we reuse the key_buffer to construct the key.
      */
     std::string key_buffer;
     for(auto it = map.begin(); it != map.end(); ++it) {